dvreeze/ocp-java-17-learning/doc/chapter12-modules.md

 With options "-cvf" we create a JAR file with the given JAR file name.
 With option "-C" we specify the "root directory" to copy the JAR file contents from.
 Don't forget the "." at the end, to specify that we want to copy all files from that "root directory" into the JAR file.
-Also note that the name of the JAR file matches the module name exactly.
+Also note that the name of the JAR file has been chosen to match the module name exactly, although that is not required.

 Suppose we have another module called "com.test.myproject.console", with the sources under the "console" subdirectory of the current directory.
 Assume we have Java program "com.test.myproject.console.MyTask" in that source tree.